You try hard to protect your dog from the toxins, chemicals and heavy metals that besiege him on a daily basis.

 But the world is turning into an increasingly polluted environment.
 Sometimes just going outside and breathing compromises your dog’s health.
 So, what are you supposed to do?

-Fortunately, nature offers its own solutions.
-And that includes several detoxifying herbs like chlorella.
+Fortunately, nature offers its own solutions … including detoxifying herbs like chlorella for dogs.

 Chlorella are single-celled, freshwater green microalgae that thrive with the help of sunlight.